sunrj/AnTruss/README.md

 # AnchorEdge

-This folder contains all codes of paper "Enhance Stability of Network by Edge Anchor".

 ## Running Format

 We list the algorithms in the paper, four random algorithms (**Exact**, **Rand**, **Sup**, **Tur**) and three greedy algorithms (**Base**, **Base+**, **GAS**).